 Dr. Johnson continued,

-Specifically, increased conversation and awareness regarding the hypersexualization, objectification, and rejection of bisexual women is crucial within the LGBT community, as well as the larger community as a whole.
+Specifically, increased conversation and awareness regarding the hypersexualization, objectification, and rejection of bisexual women is crucial within the LGBTI community, as well as the larger community as a whole.
 This should include conversations surrounding the negative consequences of these experiences including sexual violence against bisexual women.
 Additionally, increased diverse representation of bisexual women in the media and in the greater community would go a long way toward decreasing sexual violence and negative consequences.
 We can offer better support to bisexual women who have experienced sexual violence by first believing them, not blaming them, and asking them what they need.
 These three things will go a long way.
 We can also make an effort to combat myths surrounding bisexuality including: we are attracted to everyone, we are always open for sex, and bisexuality is just a phase.

-While the impetus shouldn't be on the bi community to be outspoken, it should be on the men who exploit their power to sexually assault bisexual women, it is still necessary that the bi community speak out.
+While the impetus shouldn't be on the bi community to be outspoken, it should be on the men who exploit their power to sexually assault bisexual women, and it is still necessary that the bi community speak out.
 That we make it clear that this is an issue that affects millions, literally millions of bi women in America and across the globe.
 We will not stand for it any longer, and we demand that action must be taken.